-Using math calculators has caused much debate over the years.
-Teachers have weighed in on their purpose and usefulness in the classroom.
-Many educators feel we should teach students how to compute without the use of technology.
-Others believe calculators are a part of our advancing society and students should experience using this tool.
+Using math calculators in the classroom has been the center of much debate.
+While many educators feel we should teach students how to compute without the use of technology, others believe calculators are a part of our advancing society and students should experience using this tool.

 The National Council of Teachers of Mathematics, NCTM, offers the following position on the role of calculators in the elementary classroom:

 Calculators in the elementary grades serve as aids in advancing student understanding without replacing the need for other calculation methods.
-(See Below for Reference)